 Contact: Chris Kennedy (firstname.lastname@example.org)

-This event is hosted by the Berkeley Institute for Data Science (BIDS), and co-sponsored by the D-Lab, UCSF Bakar Computational Health Sciences Institute, and the UC Berkeley School of Information.
+This event was hosted by BIDS and co-sponsored by the D-Lab, UCSF Bakar Computational Health Sciences Institute, and the UC Berkeley School of Information.

 Niek Veldhuis is Professor of Assyriology (cuneiform studies) in the Department of Near Eastern Studies.
 He received his PhD at the Rijksuniversiteit Groningen (The Netherlands) in 1997 and came to Berkeley in 2002.
 His primary interests are in the intellectual history of ancient Mesopotamia (History of the Mesopotamian Lexical Tradition, 2014) and Sumerian literature (Religion, Literature and Scholarship: The Sumerian Composition Nanše and the Birds, 2004).